Rahul-MISExecutive/Power-Query-Practice-Work/README.md

 ---

-Feel free to connect with me on [[LinkedIn](https://www.linkedin.com/in/rahulsingh1508032004/)] if you have any questions or feedback.
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/rahulsingh1508032004/) if you have any questions or feedback.

+---

+## 🔗 Author

+**Rahul Singh**
+Entry-Level MIS Executive